renkun-ken/rlist-tutorial/Features/Filtering.md

 # [1] "Ken"   "James"
 ```

 Meta-symbols like `.`, `.i`, and `.name` can also be used.
-The following code will pick up the list member whose index is even.
+The following code will pick up the list element whose index is even.

 ```r